4.8 out of 5 stars on G2 4.8 on G2 Trusted by 3k+ teams worldwide

 “Your advancement over the last year is proof of your dedication.
 That growth-oriented mindset is a great fit for this organization, and we look forward to seeing how you progress in the coming year.
 Happy work anniversary!”

 😏Did you think some of these ideas were a little too good?
 It was no sweat.
-A few of them were adapted from our work anniversary message generator
+A few of them were adapted from our work anniversary message generator.

-Tools and templates that make every work anniversary happy
+HeyTaco helps make every work anniversary happy.

 Do you know what’s worse than a milestone work anniversary that doesn’t feel genuine or personal?